TMUG

 • Street Parking: Fierce competition.
 Free on Sundays and holidays, but time limits are strictly enforced.
 NOTE: Free/unmetered parking is only valid in certain zones/times — always check posted signage.

 • The “Vertical” Warning: Many historic inns lack elevators.
 Confirm this before booking if you have a stroller.
-(Call the property — confirm elevator/accessibility.)

 Part 2: The “Big Hubs” Deconstructed (Logistics Strategy)